mthh/jenkspy/README.rst

 - `Numpy <https://numpy.org>`_

--  Only for building from source: C compiler, Python C headers and optionally Cython.
+-  Only for building from source: C compiler, Python C headers, setuptools and Cython.

 Motivation :